-- SI/ The group is facing an overinflation situation in addition to the inflation already included in the assumptions of the central scenario.
-This is accompanied by a rise in rates - S2/ The group is impacted by a global environment of economic crisis, particularly affecting the Property Damage loss record and resulting in a spread shock following a widespread worsening of the ratings of bonds held. - \$7/ Inability to raise subordinated debt in 2023
+- SI/ The company is facing an overinflation situation in addition to the inflation already included in the assumptions of the central scenario.
+This is accompanied by a rise in rates - S2/ The company is impacted by a global environment of economic crisis, particularly affecting the Property Damage loss record and resulting in a spread shock following a widespread worsening of the ratings of bonds held. - S7/ Inability to raise subordinated debt in 2023

-The choice of these stress tests resulted from the main risks approved and amended by Wakam's Audit and Risk Committee
+The choice of these stress tests resulted from the main risks identified by the Technical Director and the Risk Director and were approved and amended by the Audit and Risk Committee.

-Scenarios / (in solvency ratio pts relative to the central scenario) 2023 2024 2025 SI: Overinflation -25pts -19pts -14pts S2: Economic crisis -26pts -25pts -23pts S7: Inability to raise subordinated debt in 2023 -5pts -10pts -8pts
+Scenarios / (in solvency ratio pts relative to the central scenario) 2023 2024 2025 S1: Overinflation -23pts -17pts -13pts S2: Economic crisis -30pts -27pts -23pts S7: Inability to raise subordinated debt in 2023 -12pts -10pts -8pts

-- For scenarios 1 and 2, which have in common a significant impact on the loss record and/or the technical margin, by the decrease in net income and future profits integrated into prudential equity following the assumption of a decrease in reinsurance commissions, and overall by a decrease in equity greater than the decrease in SCR (scenario 1) or aggravated by an increase in SCR (scenario 2). - For scenario 7, by a decrease in Big Wakam equity greater than the decrease in market risk SCR ensure the knowledge of risks a priori and the analysis, management, and control of risk once the investment has been made.
+- For scenarios 1 and 2, which have in common a significant impact on the loss record and/or the technical margin, by the decrease in net income and future profits integrated into prudential equity following the assumption of a decrease in reinsurance commissions, and overall by a decrease in equity greater than the decrease in SCR (scenario 1) or aggravated by an increase in SCR (scenario 2). - For scenario 7, by a decrease in Wakam equity greater than the decrease in market risk SCR